How To Increase Your Guitar Speed The Easy Way (Without Moving Your Hands Faster)

 - Replace your normal guitar warm up routine with double picking training.
 Play through your guitar technique exercises using double picking for 10-15 minutes.
 After the warm up time is done, go back to playing at your usual guitar speed.

 - Schedule specific time to apply this strategy in your guitar practice schedule.
 Select specific guitar technique exercises and practice them using double picking.

 This guitar technique guide helps you integrate double picking into your guitar practice to improve your guitar speed faster.

-2-Hand Synchronization Guitar Practice Strategy #2: Practice Guitar Unplugged
+2-Hand Synchronization Guitar Practice Strategy #2: Practice Guitar Picking Unplugged

-Articulation inconsistency is a common cause of sloppy 2-hand synchronization.
-Playing guitar unplugged exposes inconsistencies in your picking articulation that cause your hands to get out of sync.
+Articulation inconsistency is a common cause of sloppy 2-hand synchronization in your guitar technique.
+Playing guitar unplugged exposes inconsistencies in your guitar speed picking articulation that cause your hands to get out of sync.
 Pay attention to the specific notes where your hands aren’t in sync.
 This helps you focus like a laser on specific problems that hold your guitar speed back.

-2-Hand Synchronization Guitar Practice Strategy #3: Practice Single String Guitar Picking Licks
+2-Hand Synchronization Guitar Practice Strategy #3: Practice Single String Guitar Licks

 Set a goal to repeat this pattern a certain number of times before your hands get out of sync and use a metronome to track your progress.